bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 4. The merge event automatically triggers the release pipeline in Bytebase and creates a release ticket capturing the intended change;
 5. (Optional) A DBA or a designated reviewer may review the change scripts via Bytebase’s built-in UI;
 6. Approved scripts are executed gradually according to the configured rollout stages;
 7. The latest database schema is automatically written back to the code repository after applying changes.
 With this, the Dev team always has a copy of the latest schema.
-Furthermore, they can configure downstream pipelines based on the change of that latest schema.
+Furthermore, they can configure downstream pipelines based on the change of that latest schema;
 8. Confirm the migration and proceed to the corresponding application rollout.

 This workflow fits in nicely with the existing CI/CD process and is natural to the Developers.
 Acute readers may have already spotted the described steps are an implementation of the landmark article [Evolutionary Database Design](https://martinfowler.com/articles/evodb.html).